In my experience, there is no bigger budget buster than the car.

 There’s the dampness problem – apparently the passenger door has a little leak.
 The driver’s window is stubborn.
 Both doors sometimes stick.
 The boot no longer holds itself up.
 And recently, it has, on occasion, been reluctant to start up.

 But it’s paid for.
 That alone is pretty awesome.

-Our options: Replace the two front wheels, or all four on our Chevrolet Express.
-Obviously, it’d be preferable to do all of them so we don’t end up with a crazy Frankenstein vehicle and we may be able to get a loan to fix all the things that are wrong.
+Our options: Replace the two front wheels, or all four.
+Obviously, it’d be preferable to do all of them so we don’t end up with a crazy Frankenstein vehicle.
 We may be able to get all four for under $100 on TradeMe; the big cost is replacing the actual tyres, sadly.
 The tyres on this thing are some really wacky type which are hard to find, and not all that cheap.
-We have never bought brand new tyres, EVER, but even secondhand ones are going to set us back a few hundy. with the car loans reach new high
+We have never bought brand new tyres, EVER, but even secondhand ones are going to set us back a few hundy.

 When I set up our budget, I decided on an arbitrary amount of around $500 a year on maintenance and repairs (not including the close to $280 in registration – that’s extra).
 I had no idea what was realistic, and it looks like this is going to blow that number right out of the water.
 Grrr.

 How much do you spend on car expenses?